dra2020/compactness/README.md

 where a convex hull is the minimum perimeter that encloses all points in a shape, basically the shortest unstretched rubber band that fits around the shape.

-Note: This is not THE convex hull, but rather a metric based on it.
+Note: This is not *the* convex hull, but rather a metric based on it.

 ### calcSchwartzberg (SCHWARTZBERG)

 export declare function calcSchwartzberg(area: number, perimeter: number): number;

 Schwartzberg is a secondary measure of the degree of